microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/outlookuser-post-mastercategories.md

 ---

-In the request body, supply a JSON representation of [outlookCategory](../resources/outlookcategory.md) object.
+### Response
-##### Response
+The following is an example of the response.
-Here is an example of the response.
-Note: The response object shown here might be shortened for readability.
+>**Note:** The response object shown here might be shortened for readability.
 <!-- {
   "blockType": "response",
   "truncated": true,